Asian art: Central Asian art

 Art in Central Asia is visual art created by the largely Turkic peoples of modern-day Kyrgyzstan, Kazakhstan, Uzbekistan, Turkmenistan, Azerbaijan, Tajikistan, Mongolia, Tibet, Afghanistan, and Pakistan as well as parts of China and Russia.
 In recent centuries, art in the region has been greatly influenced by Islamic art.
 Earlier, Central Asian art was influenced by Chinese, Greek, and Persian art, via the Silk Road transmission of art.
+Scythian art could transmit styles very rapidly across a very wide area.